I help women who have put everyone else first for too long find their way back to a body that feels safe, stable, and their own again.

 At the same time, I was still struggling in my own body.

 After thyroid cancer surgery, my health continued to unravel in ways that didn’t make sense on paper.
 When my surgeon couldn’t explain what was happening, he told me I needed someone who specialized in the autonomic nervous system.
+There were no clear options within the healthcare system to address it.
+So I began studying the nervous system in depth, determined to understand what my body was actually responding to.

-What I discovered changed everything.
+What I found changed everything.

-Nervous system regulation wasn’t just about stress.
+Nervous system dysregulation wasn’t just about stress.
 It was influencing immune function, hormones, digestion, pain processing, and emotional resilience.
 When the nervous system lives in survival mode for too long, every system downstream begins to compensate.

 It wasn’t separate conditions.